The Gerrymandering Project does nonpartisan analysis to understand and eliminate partisan gerrymandering at a state-by-state level.

 We help activists and lawmakers.

 The Gerrymandering Project supports state- and federal-level reform efforts to eliminate partisan gerrymandering.
 We identify opportunities and loopholes in existing law that shape how district maps are drawn.
 We can help analyze and craft reform language to help activists translate their ideals into practical solutions.
-We have produced projects and reports for reformers in Virginia and Michigan, with the goal of advancing redistricting reform in those states.
+We have produced projects and reports for reformers in Virginia, Michigan, and Ohio, with the goal of advancing redistricting reform in those states.
 In December 2018, we also drew attention to weaknesses in a redistricting reform bill proposed by New Jersey lawmakers and testified about our findings in committee hearings.

 Projects